frandieguez/frandieguez.com/content/posts/how-to-build-a-split-keyboard-lily58-pro/index.md

 - First of all, you need to solder SMD diodes alongside each switch socket, on my Lily58 PCB there are 58 switches so a ton of work to do.
 As a little advice don't overheat your soldering iron, 150 C if enough.
-- To continue you must connect the brain, the Arduino Pro Micro of your keyboard to the main PCB, **PLEASE do not solder it directly using pin headers**, just use [Millmax sockets](https://www.40percent.club/2018/03/sockets.html).
-This type of connector allows you to remove the chip from the board as it is hot-swappable.
-Using them make your life easier, as you will see in the "Problems faced" section down below.
+- To continue you must connect the brain of your keyboard to the main PCB, the Arduino Pro Micro. **PLEASE do not solder the Arduino directly to the PCB**, just use [Millmax sockets](https://www.40percent.club/2018/03/sockets.html).
+This type of connector makes your life easier [in case of any problem with the chip](/posts/problems-faced-while-building-my-lily58-split-keyboard//), as with it you can remove the chip from the board without desoldering.
-- Sold the LCP panel on top of each Arduino using long rigid copper cable
+- Sold the OLED panel on top of each Arduino using long rigid copper cable soldering to the PCB headers.
 - And to finish with the soldering part you must solder the JACK sockets and the RESET buttons to the PCB.

 ![PCB with hotswap sockets and diodes soldered, photo from https://imgur.com/gallery/eM0zWS9](./51967230-2250a580-24b2-11e9-94ce-591746c49f50.JPG)